fishlips13/StepMania-Songs-to-Sheet/README.md

 An export facility for StepMania songs to Google Sheets.

-* Compiles your installed songs' data into a CSV file for each mode which can be imported into any spreadsheeting software.
+* Compiles your installed songs' data into CSVs file for each mode which can be imported into any spreadsheeting software.
-* Detects simple errors in your songs' installations, including missing files and bad song definitions.
+* Detects errors in your songs' installations, including missing files and bad song definitions.
-* A macro is provided to format your data cleanly in Google Sheets specifically.
+* A macro is provided to quickly format your data cleanly in Google Sheets.

-StepMania Songs to Sheet is __Windows only__.
+Only supports __Singles__ and __Double__ modes, and is __Windows__ only.

-Contact me on Discord: Fishlips13#1467
+Contact me on Discord: __Fishlips13#1467__

 ## Installation